jackgeng19/Visual-Query/README.md

   - Cons for current design:
     - The data will contain multiple timestamp for one single object if that object appears more than once (may not be a problem for our purpose?).

-  - Pros of the other design:
+  - Pros for the other design:
     - The data will only have timestamp for the last occurance of an object.
-  - Cons of the other design:
+  - Cons for the other design:
     - Hard to verify the correctness of the data.
     - Hard for the gpt model to output the correct answer given the entire video narration as context: 1.
 Identify objects that appears.
 2. Finding the last occurance of an object.